 SHN, Day 14 & Checkout – Friday 9 October 2020

-Last breakfast, last apple and last morning to bear.
+Last breakfast, last apple, and last morning to bear.
 I was restless all morning, obsessed with the idea of stepping out of this room.
-I just turned on the radio, did some exercise and waited for time to pass.
+I just turned on the radio, did some exercise, and waited for time to pass.

-Seeing my fiancée through the window walking outside coming to pick me made me even more restless and these last hours felt quite endless!
+Seeing my fiancée through the window and walking outside coming to pick me up made me even more restless and these last hours felt quite endless!
 I could hear other guests coming out of their rooms and being escorted to the exit, but it was not my turn yet.
 Not fun.
 At about 12:35, someone finally came and my SHN adventure was finally over.

 The SHN experience: Conclusion